gabrysia694/MyPetSpotlight/README.md

 # License 📝

 My Pet Spotlight is licensed under the MIT License.
-See the LICENSE file for more information.
+See the <a href="https://github.com/gabrysia694/MyPetSpotlight/blob/main/LICENSE">LICENSE file<a/> for more information.

 Thank you for using My Pet Spotlight!
 We hope you and your furry friends enjoy using our website.